-Suede was one of those places that’s been on my radar for quite sometime – actually since it’s initial opening in November of 2014.
+Suede was one of those places that have been on my radar for quite some time – actually since it’s initial opening in November of 2014.
 A few months ago during one of my evening wanderings for a place to dine – I decided why not.
 I sat at the bar with the intent of mingling a bit.
 The bartender handed me a menu and I ordered a glass of Pinot Noir.
-I sipped my wine as I studied the menu and chatted with whomever sat beside me (you can really get a feel for the place by chatting it up with strangers especially the ones who visited before).
+I sipped my wine as I studied the menu and chatted with whoever sat beside me (you can really get a feel for the place by chatting it up with strangers especially the ones who visited before).

 Fast forward to September 6th, in an attempt to salvage our date night that we’ve blown off for the last four months – hubby and I decided dinner was a fabulous idea.
 As we slowly got dressed I suggested we invite my sister in law, only to find out that she had reservations with friends at Suede and suggested we join her.
 I was excited, FINALLY able to experience Suede again.

 Suede is located in the East Flatbush section of Brooklyn, an area where many of us may not venture – we are often eager to go downtown Brooklyn to dine and often miss the diamond in the rough.
-Brooklyn is filled with Caribbean restaurants, after all Caribbean people is a large part of Brooklyn’s population and while many offer delectable dishes, most are set up as take out spots.
-Located on a strip that comprise of mostly residential properties and sitting opposite to a tire shop don’t be discouraged because you’ll be in a different place in just a few seconds :).
-Upon your initial entry into the restaurant you’ll be amazed at the ambiance which I’d like described as Modern Natural with a Rustic twist.
-The rich brown decor gives you an intimate calm feeling of warmth and peace – while I’m not a fan of combining brown and black – in this space I find the combination very complimenting.
+Brooklyn is filled with Caribbean restaurants after all Caribbean people are a large part of Brooklyn’s population and while many offer delectable dishes, most are set up as taking out spots.
+Located on a strip that comprises mostly residential properties and sitting opposite to a tire shop don’t be discouraged because you’ll be in a different place in just a few seconds :).
+Upon your initial entry into the restaurant, you’ll be amazed at the ambiance which I’d like described as Modern Natural with a Rustic twist.
+The rich brown decor gives you an intimate calm feeling of warmth and peace – while I’m not a fan of combining brown and black – in this space, I find the combination very complimenting.
 The bar area is quite large and the bar staff is very attentive.
 The outdoor dining area takes you to a Tropical Island getaway with a combination of soft tunes from a variety of genres.

 I will definitely visit Suede again and certainly recommend it to others (not because a nice gentleman came after us and gave us all %off discount cards) but because I believe with a few tweaks this could be the place that you make your regular dining spot.
 Not because everyone you know comes here and it’s kinda cool but because the Food is delicious and tasty and the service?
 Remarkable!